-For more information about any of the programs and services offered at the Alzheimer Society of York Region, email our First Link Navigator at [email protected] or call 905-726-3477, ext.
+For more information about any of the programs and services offered at the Alzheimer Society of York Region, email Sara MacLean, our First Link coordinator, at [email protected] or call 905-726-3477, ext.
 235.

 We are here to help

 Staff at the Alzheimer Society of York Region provide support programs, educational resources, referral services, D.A.Y. programs and counselling to help ease the burden of care and improve the quality of life for people diagnosed with Alzheimer's disease and other dementias, as well as their caregivers and families.

 Experience has shown the earlier people begin to learn and strategize about living with dementia, the more they are prepared.
 Caregivers will also know how to provide the support and care the person diagnosed with the disease wants as the disease progresses.

 We hope you will find peace knowing you are not alone on the dementia journey, and that you can use the knowledge of those who have already gone down the path.